 There’s just one week left in the second consultation process on the introduction of a legislative framework to facilitate crowd-sourced equity funding (CSEF) and, regardless of what you may think about the proposed model, you have to admire the earnest efficiency with which the Government continues to progress this issue.

 Of course, not everyone is happy with progress.
 Several senior figures within the start-up community bemoaned the release of another Discussion Paper in conversations with the Australian Financial Review when the latest paper was released.
 One expressed surprise that Treasury would need to still explore how to resolve a specific barrier created from years of the Corporations Law, given as “they’ve had so long.”
 Bless.

 In the more sedate world of policy development, the 14 months that have elapsed between the Corporations and Markets Advisory Committee (CAMAC) delivering its CSEF advisory report and this second round of consultation opening is bordering on break-neck speed*.
-Consultation on the December paper closed in the first week of February and, despite a small business heavy focus in the Budget released on 12 May, the current paper was released on 4 August.
+Consultation on the December paper closed in the first week of February and, despite a small-business-heavy focus in the Budget released on 12 May, the current paper was ready and released on 4 August.
 With the first outline of the key elements of the Government’s CSEF framework for public companies.
 And a promise of consultation on draft legislation later in the year.
 And an explicit expectation that said legislation can be introduced to Parliament in the Spring sittings.
-And yes, they specify the 2015 Spring sittings.
+And yes, they specified the 2015 Spring sittings.

 Personally, I fully expect there are some Treasury staff feeling like The Loony Tunes‘ Taz has been running their office.
 Come to think of it, there is something of Taz the Tasmanian Devil about the Hon.
 Bruce Billson, Minister for Small Business and unofficial champion of this issue.
 And not just the smile.